 Due to the increased levels of human activity at the site and the large amount of disturbance and bare soil associated with the development, ideal conditions for the invasion of alien plants will be created.
-As there is already evidence level of alien plant invasion at the site e.g. lantana, it could prove difficult to keep alien plants out of the disturbed areas.
-Within the croplands this is not a significant issue as these areas are already dominated by alien species and their biodiversity potential is low.
-However, where intact vegetation is disturbed, measures should be taken to reduce the invasion of alien species into these areas.
-Unfortunately, the woody species at the site are not suitable candidates for transplanting, so moving these species to disturbed areas as a revegetation technique is not likely to be successful.
+As there is already evidence level of alien plant invasion at the site e.g. Lantana, it could prove difficult to keep alien plants out of the disturbed areas.
+Where intact vegetation is disturbed, measures should be taken to reduce the invasion of alien species into these areas.
+Unfortunately, the woody species at the site are not suitable candidates for transplanting, so moving these species to disturbed areas as a re-vegetation technique is not likely to be successful.
 Mitigation of alien plant invasion risk will to some extent be achieved by similar practices to those which limit the erosion risk at the site.
 The following mitigation measures are suggested in order to minimize the risk of alien plants invading the site.

 - Vegetation clearing and soil disturbance should be minimized. - Natural re-vegetation of disturbed areas such as road verges should be encouraged.
-Seed of indigenous species collected on site could be used to revegetate cleared areas. - No foreign plant material should be brought onto the site; this specifically includes such items as hay bales. - All alien plants observed at the site should be removed on a regular basis.
+Seed of indigenous species collected on site could be used to re-vegetate cleared areas. - No foreign plant material should be brought onto the site; this specifically includes such items as hay bales. - · All alien plants observed at the site should be removed on a regular basis.
 This will however not be possible for the alien annual grasses, which need to be managed at the ecosystem level.
-Sweeps for alien plants and alien clearing activities should be conducted at least on a quarterly basis. - Alien species should be controlled in the appropriate manner as incorrect control measures can exacerbate invasion problems.
-There are various publicly available sources which list the most appropriate control method for the different alien species likely to be encountered from South African National Biodiversity Institute.
+Sweeps for alien plants and alien clearing activities should be conducted at least on a quarterly basis.

-• Clearing methods should themselves aim to keep disturbance to a minimum.
+- Alien species should be controlled in the appropriate manner as incorrect control measures can exacerbate invasion problems.
+There are various publicly available sources which list the most appropriate control method for the different alien species likely to be encountered from South African National Biodiversity Institute. - Clearing methods should themselves aim to keep disturbance to a minimum.